gary325/OctoPrint-FilamentBuddy/README.md

 just one or two of them, can just disable what is not wanted.

-On the first startup, everything will be disabled and, through a notification, the plugin will remember to the user to do the first configuration.
+On the first startup, everything will be disabled and, through a notification, the plugin will remind the user to do the first configuration.
 This can be done via a guided procedures or directly setting all the parameters.